initbitx/nestjs-common-package/packages/nats-jetstream/README.md

 - `codec`: NATS codec for encoding and decoding messages
 - `consumer`: Function to configure JetStream consumer options
 - `queue`: Queue group name for NATS queue subscriptions
+- `logger`: Logger service to use for logging

+### Message Mapping Options
+- `mapper`: Custom mapper function for incoming messages (see [Custom Message Mapping](#custom-message-mapping))
+- `defaultMapper`: Default mapper to use if no custom mapper is provided.
+Can be 'subject' (default) or 'envelope'

 ### Stream Configuration (Recommended Approach)
 - `stream`: Configuration options for the NATS stream